armory/docs/content/en/borealis/quick-start/borealis-org-get-started.md

 exclude_search: true
 ---

+> If you installed an older version of the Remote Network Agent (RNA) using the Helm chart in `armory/aurora`, migrate to the new version by updating the Helm chart that is used.
+For more information, see [Migrate to the new RNA](#migrate-to-the-new-rna).

 ## {{% heading "prereq" %}}

 Review the requirements for using Borealis on the [Requirements]({{< ref "borealis-requirements.md" >}}) page.